nikitavoloboev/data/work/finding-work/finding-work.md

 # Finding work

-This article on [Interviewing, applying and getting your first job in iOS](http://artsy.github.io/blog/2016/01/30/iOS-Junior-Interviews) is superb.
+This article on [interviewing, applying and getting your first job in iOS](http://artsy.github.io/blog/2016/01/30/iOS-Junior-Interviews) is superb.
+So as this [general guide on getting a senior level software role](https://www.jobsearch.dev/).

 I made a curated list of ways to prepare and places to look to [find work programming](https://github.com/nikitavoloboev/find-work).